ampersandmcd/WRiFT/flask/README.md

   - Opening a powershell/cmd/terminal in `CapstoneExploration/flask`, then
   - Running `flask run`, and
   - Clicking on the localhost link returned by flask to view the webpage.

+#### 20 January 2022
+- Created skeleton website, without any styling yet
+  - Added navigation bar to each page that we expect to have, along with the cooresponding pages
+  - Added filler text to each page about what we plan to implement